TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 The Elite Eight and the afterglow

-That 2001 Duke team lost just four times all year and featured future NBA players Shane Battier, Carlos Boozer, Jay Williams, Mike Dunleavy, Chris Duhon and Dahntay Jones.
+That 2001 Duke team lost just four times all year and featured future NBA players Shane Battier, Carlos Boozer, Jay Williams, Mike Dunleavy and Chris Duhon.

 The Blue Devils would go on to win the national championship, winning every NCAA tournament game by double digits, including an ultimate 82-72 win over Arizona in the finals.

-Its 79-69 win over USC in the Elite Eight matched its narrowest margin of victory in that postseason.
-All of the Trojans' starters played at least 34 minutes in that game, as Bibby had leaned heavily on his key guys all tournament, and they again got big contributions across the board with Clancy totaling 19 points and 11 rebounds, Blu adding 17 points and 13 boards, Scalabrine scoring 13 and Trepagnier chipping in 11.
+Duke's 79-69 win over USC in the Elite Eight matched its narrowest margin of victory in that postseason.
+All of the Trojans' starters played at least 34 minutes in that game, as Bibby had leaned heavily on his key guys all tournament, and they again got big contributions across the board with Clancy totaling 19 points, 11 rebounds and 4 blocks, Blu adding 17 points and 13 boards, Scalabrine scoring 13 and Trepagnier chipping in 11 points and 6 rebounds.

-Williams had a game-high 28 points for Duke and would later become the No. 2 overall pick in the NBA draft the following year.
+Williams had a game-high 28 points for Duke and would later become the No. 2 overall pick in the NBA draft the following year while Battier (20 points, 10 rebounds) was the No. 6 overall pick in that 2001 draft.

 That's where the Trojans' run ended, and there was certainly disappointment in the moment, but the response as they returned to Southern California put the whole experience in full perspective.